MonkeyMedia’s BodyNav lets you navigate VR without getting sick

 “When you get motion sickness, the inner ear fluids are out of sync with your eyes,” Bear said.
 “You have movement in your visual field, but no expected movement in your body through your inner ear, and that tells you stomach that things are screwed up, and you get sick,” Bear said.

 This idea of using body movements for navigation has been a long time coming, but it basically gets us much closer to moving more naturally, as we do in real life, in the virtual world.
-Bear worked on the first wave of VR in the early 1990s, and once again in a brief revival in the late 1990s.
+Bear and his wife Janna worked on the first wave of VR in the early 1990s, and once again in a brief revival in the late 1990s.

 He set it aside as VR failed, and made money inventing some other things (such as tech related to DVDs and Blu-ray discs) in the meantime that allowed him and his wife to continue their fundamental research.
 Overall, the Bears have more than 100 patents.

-Bear said he was working with videographer Rachel Strickland on some museum-related visuals.
-In 2012, the Bears build an iPad app that allowed you to use the tablet as a window into a virtual world.
+Bear said he was working with videographer Strickland on some museum-related visuals.
+In 2012, they built an iPad app that allowed you to use the tablet as a window into a virtual world.
 That was done before.
 But they needed a navigation system where you could move through the world without using your hands (because your hands were busy holding the tablet).

 “We didn’t want to muck up the user interface,” Bear said.